meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Terminate MeiliSearch While a Task is Processing

-In the rare cases where you would need to terminate MeiliSearch, since the asynchronous tasks are <clientGlossary word="atomic"/>, terminating MeiliSearch in the middle of a process does not corrupt or alter the database.
+In the rare cases when you need to terminate MeiliSearch in the middle of a process, know that it will not corrupt or alter the database in any way.
+This is because MeiliSearch's asynchronous tasks are <clientGlossary word="atomic"/>.

 Essentially, tasks are done in transactions.
 If the transaction fails or is killed for any reason before completing, none of the tasks will be committed to your database.